-Juanjuan Zhang is the Class of 1948 Career Development Professor and Associate Professor of Marketing at the MIT Sloan School of Management.
+Juanjuan Zhang is the Epoch Foundation Professor of International Management and a Professor of Marketing at the MIT Sloan School of Management.

 Web Site: http://jjzhang.scripts.mit.edu

 General Expertise: Applied economics; Asia; Channel management; Competitive strategy; Crowdfunding; Customer Relationship Management (CRM); Emerging markets; Innovation management; Marketing strategy; Product management; Sales force management; Social influence; Social media; Web-based marketing